Rackover/SCFAUnitList/README.md

 ```
 If you have a LAMP server, it's more than enough.

-For up-to-date unit data you will have to provide your own data (game files .SCD or .NX2).
+For up-to-date unit data you will have to provide your own data (game files .scd or .nx2).
 More info in the "Installing" part of this readme.

 ####     Clientside :